Gloria taught for many years, and also worked as a mental health group facilitator.

-I am over fifty and coping with weight problems that did not plague me when I was younger.
+Now that I'm over fifty, I'm coping with weight problems.
 Like many American women, I have tried the South Beach Diet, the No Carbs Diet, and a host of fat counting systems that would confuse someone at the IBM Think Tank.
 While these diets work for those with the time and resources to follow them religiously, I needed something simple that would not complicate my lifestyle with impractical demands.

 I find it almost impossible to sleep with low blood sugar and an empty stomach.
 I started doing something that ultimately shaved off 12 pounds in about one month.
 I ate reasonable amounts of fats and calories for lunch and breakfast.
 I would estimate from my food diary that I was consuming about 1200 calories or less in these two meals.
-Not a dieters strict regime to say the least.
-I counted up about 20 or less grams of fats.
+Not a dieter's strict regime, to say the least.
+I counted up about 20 or fewer grams of fats.
 My body seemed happy with this, but what was I to do when the midnight munchies came calling?